pbsmyth/command-line/theory-to-practice.md

 - When working with digital tools, it's usually a good idea to familiarize with their documentation.
 Here's the [Bash Reference Manual](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html), where you can find Bash features for beginners and advanced users.
 - [Pandoc](https://programminghistorian.org/en/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown) is an online software that allows users to convert file types through the commandline (from markdown to PDF, for example).
 - [youtube-dl](https://ytdl-org.github.io/youtube-dl/index.html) is a command-line exercise to download videos from YouTube.com.
 It requires the Python interpreter.
 - Feeling super brave?
 You might want to give [MALLET (MAchine Learning for LanguagE Toolkit)](http://mallet.cs.umass.edu/) a shot!
-MALLETT is a "a Java-based package for statistical natural language processing, document classification, clustering, topic modeling, information extraction, and other machine learning applications to text."
+MALLET is a "a Java-based package for statistical natural language processing, document classification, clustering, topic modeling, information extraction, and other machine learning applications to text."
 It includes tools for document classification, sequence tagging, topic modeling, and numerical optimization.

 ## Discussion Questions